ITS-of-WNY/its-of-wny.github.io/services.md

         </div>
         <div class="8u 12u$(small)">
           <br />
-          <p>Weekly parent/child groups for those children and their families who may benefit from services that take place in a group setting alongside peers.
-These groups are held at our office or at a nearby neighborhood or community site.</p>
+          <p>In addition to individual services offered in the child’s natural setting, ITS of WNY offers services in a variety of formats, including developmental group intervention and parent/child groups.
+These groups are offered for those children and their families who may benefit from services that take place in a group setting alongside peers.</p>

+          <p>Groups are held at our office or at a nearby neighborhood or community site, as determined by the child’s Early Intervention team and as approved on the Individualized Family Service Plan, by the child’s municipality.</p>
           <a href="#services" class="button small scrolly icon fa-angle-up">Back to Top</a>
         </div>
       </div>